maksimkfive/proxylistfilter/README.md

 HOW DOES IT WORK???
 makes no fucking sense.

 WARNING: a file that contains unfiltered proxy list must be named 'proxy.txt'.
-It's important as fuck.
+It's important as fuck If there is no 'filteredproxy.txt' - it will create it.

-         if there is no 'filteredproxy.txt' - it will create it.
 After - copy the list to another txt file or copy the 'filteredproxy.txt' to another location and then delete the 'filteredproxy.txt' from the folder with the program.
 I hope u'll deal with it.

 By the way - fuck.py must be in the same folder as your unfiltered proxy list.